 By default, some labels already have visual markings configured.
 These visual markings might be a footer, header, and/or watermark.
 Other labels also have protection configured.

 View your policy settings

 The first time you connect to the Azure Information Protection service from the Azure portal, default policy settings used by the Azure Information Protection client are always created for you.

 Unified labeling client.
 For the unified labeling client, only labels are downloaded to the client.
-Policy settings are downloaded from the Office 365 Compliance & Security Center, the Microsoft 365 Compliance center, or the Microsoft 365 Security center.
-Use those admin centers to edit your labels and label policies instead of the Azure portal.
+Policy settings are downloaded from the Microsoft 365 compliance center, which admins can used to edit labels and labe policies instead of the Azure portal.

 To view the default Azure Information Protection policy settings for the classic client:

 Under Classifications, select Policies > Global to display the default Azure Information Protection policy settings that are created for your tenant.

 The policy settings are displayed after the labels, in the Configure settings to display and apply on Information Protection end users section.
 For example, there is no default label set, documents and emails are not required to have a label, and users do not have to provide justification when they change labels:

 You can now close any panes in the portal that you have opened.